trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 Keep this **proxy address**, as you need to report it below on `tzip18.proxy` field

-Now you can deploy a smart contract V1. ( :warning: Change with the **proxy address** on the file `pokeGame.storageList.jsligo` like here below )
+3. Deploy a smart contract V1. ( :warning: Change with the **proxy address** on the file `pokeGame.storageList.jsligo` like here below )

 ```ligolang
 #import "pokeGame.jsligo" "Contract"